btjimerson/yba-terraform/aws-single-region/README.md

 ## Installation

+First, set an environment variable called `YB_CUSTOMER_PASSWORD`.
+This will be the password for the YBA admin user, so it needs to follow the password rules in YBA.

 Once you have the variables defined and have renamed the file `variables.tfvars.example` to something like `myvars.auto.tfvars`, you can apply the configuration as usual:

 ```